Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 We hope you have a better understanding of what to expect as you do due diligence research.

 Try this: To get started, consider the list of activities/land uses below.
 When you think about what you want to do with the land, which is most important to you?
-Add or remove land use priorities in the first column until you have a list that feels right.
+Add or remove land use priorities in the first column until you have a list that feels complete-ish.

 Next, compare just two items at a time using the following pairings below.
 Choose the priority you value most in each pair, and make a tally mark next to that priority item in the second column above.